 Tractors are common to all farm operations.
 They also are the major cause of death in agriculture today.
 Tractors are linked to more than half of farm-related deaths, both nationally and in Iowa.
-The National Safety Council estimates that 460 people were killed in 1990 while operating a tractor.
+The National Safety Council estimates more than 350 people were killed in 1994 while operating a tractor.
 About 52 percent of those deaths were the result of a tractor rollover.